obheda12/Solidity-Security-Compendium/days/day12.md

 An attacker can exploit this vulnerability by altering the `v`, `r`, and `s` values of a signature and still pass the ecrecover verification.The function takes four arguments: the hash of the message (hash), the recovery identifier (`v`), and two values `r` and `s` that make up the signature.

 ## ELI5
-Imagine you have a magical box that can only be opened by you using a secret password.
+Imagine you have a magical safe that can only be opened by you using a secret password.
 You also have a special stamp (your signature) that lets everyone know that you approved something.
-One day, you decide to send a letter to your friend, asking them to give you a toy.
+One day, you decide to send a letter to your friend, asking them to give you some gold.
 You stamp the letter with your special signature so they know it's really from you.

-However, there's a mischievous kid named Bob who knows how your magical stamp works.
+However, there's a mischievous leprechaun named Owen who knows how your magical stamp works.
 He figures out that he can create a different-looking stamp that still proves it's from you.
-Here's how he does it:
+Here's how he does it step by step:

-Bob intercepts your letter before it reaches your friend.
+1. Owen intercepts your letter before it reaches your friend.
 He carefully examines your signature and figures out how to make a new stamp that looks different but still works like your original signature.
-Bob uses this new stamp on a different letter, asking your friend to give him a toy instead.
+2. Owen uses this new stamp on a different letter, asking your friend to give him some gold instead.
-He sends the modified letter to your friend.
+3. He sends the modified letter to your friend.
 Now, your friend receives the letter with the different-looking signature, but they still believe it's from you because the magical box can be opened with the signature.
-Your friend gives the toy to Bob, thinking they're helping you.
+4. Your friend gives the gold to Owen, thinking they're helping you.

-In this example, the magical box is like the ecrecover function in Solidity, which checks if a signature is valid.
-Your stamp is the signature (r, s) values, and the mischievous kid Bob is the attacker manipulating the signature.
+In this example, the magical box is like the `ecrecover` function in Solidity, which checks if a signature is valid.
+Your stamp is the signature (`v`, `r`, `s`) values, and the mischievous leprechaun Owen is the attacker manipulating the signature.
 The toy represents the action you want to perform in a smart contract.

 To protect against this kind of attack, you would need a more secure way of creating and checking your signature, like using a well-tested library or adding extra conditions to your magical stamp.
-This way, Bob wouldn't be able to trick your friend into giving away the toy.
+This way, Owen wouldn't be able to trick your friend into giving away the toy.

 ## Impact
 The signature malleability vulnerability can lead to: